kevinveenbirkenbach/cymais/docs/analysis/Features.md

 With automated updates, system health checks, and security audits, CyMaIS ensures your infrastructure is always up-to-date and running smoothly.
 Roles such as `sys-hlth-docker-container`, `sys-hlth-btrfs`, and `sys-hlth-webserver` help monitor system integrity.

 ## Uncompromised Security 🔒
 Security is a top priority!
-CyMaIS includes robust security features like full-disk encryption recommendations, 2FA enforcement, encrypted server deployments (`web-app-keycloak`, `svc-db-openldap`), and secure backup solutions (`sys-bkp-remote-to-local`, `svc-bkp-loc-2-usb`).
+CyMaIS includes robust security features like full-disk encryption recommendations, 2FA enforcement, encrypted server deployments (`web-app-keycloak`, `svc-db-openldap`), and secure backup solutions (`sys-bkp-rmt-2-loc`, `svc-bkp-loc-2-usb`).

 ## User-Friendly with Expert Support 👩‍💻
 No need to be a Linux or Docker expert!
 CyMaIS simplifies deployment with intuitive role-based automation.
 Documentation and community support make IT administration accessible to all experience levels.